EddyVerbruggen/nativescript-plugin-firebase/README.md

   // other stuff here

   project.ext {
-    googlePlayServicesVersion = "11.0.+"
+    googlePlayServicesVersion = "11.2.+"
   }
 }
 ```

-Where `"11.0.+"` is best set to the same value as the version on [this line](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/blob/master/platforms/android/include.gradle#L23).
+Where `"11.2.+"` is best set to the same value as the `firebase-core` dependency version in [this file](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/blob/master/platforms/android/include.gradle).

 ## Credits
 The starting point for this plugin was [this great Gist](https://gist.github.com/jbristowe/c89a7bcae7fc9a035ee7) by [John Bristowe](https://github.com/jbristowe).